Portuguese name: Cromeleque do Vale Maria do Meio

 Nestled in a cork oak forest, the stones stand in an elongated group.
 The hot breeze blows past them and through the trees, making the leaves tremble and rustle slightly.
 That’s the only sound you hear, along with the buzz of insects.
 The stones reflect the intense Alentejo sun, giving off their own heat.
 They have stood here for thousands of years and will be here forever.
 Or is that a fact?

 This cromeleque, or stone circle, was only “discovered” in 1993, and was excavated by Manuel Calado and students from the University of Lisbon in 1994.
 The stone arrangement had seemingly been demolished by the millennia of agriculture in the area (possibly dating back to Roman times).
 The cromeleque was restored, righting fallen stones during the excavation.
-The site was only given protection and declared a national monument in 2013.
+Experimental archaeology was practiced: the team used only tools available at the time to re-erect some of the stones.
+(See video here) The site was only given protection and declared a national monument in 2013.

 Some of the stones have carvings, including circles and crescents, similar to other cromeleques nearby.
 The cromeleque is oriented East-West, with the largest stones at the western & highest end.